Black Star Riders: Lineup changes and Wrong Side of Paradise

 It was also announced that Christian Martucci would be exiting the band to focus on his work with Stone Sour and Corey Taylor.
 Warwick said of Martucci's exit: "When we brought Christian Martucci into the fold in 2018 we had planned to work the BSR cycle in rotation with Christian’s Corey Taylor / Stone Sour gig so he could do both.
 The two year break in live music has unfortunately put paid to this plan and Christian has had to leave Black Star Riders to concentrate on his work with Corey.
 We wish him all the best and he will forever remain part of the BSR family."

 On November 28, Wayward Sons guitarist Sam Wood was announced as Martucci's replacement.
 Warwick stated, "I had Sam join me for some Fighting Hearts dates a few months back and knew he was the guy for us...
 Black Star Riders have had some of the world's finest guitar players in their ranks and Sam is truly up there as one of them.
 We couldn't be happier!"
 Wood featured in the video for the band's next single, "Riding Out the Storm", released on December 2.
 Wood remains a member of Wayward Sons alongside his role in Black Star Riders.

 In 2024, the band announced a one-off show at KK's Steel Mill in Wolverhampton on November 15, to mark the 25th anniversary of Planet Rock.
-For this performance only, the band consisted of Warwick, Wood and DeGrasso, with bass guitarist Marco Mendoza returning after ten years as Crane is busy with other commitments.
+For this performance, the band consisted of Warwick, Wood and DeGrasso, with bass guitarist Marco Mendoza returning after ten years as Crane is busy with other commitments.
 A new single, "Why Are the Rats?", was released on July 26.
 The song was recorded during the Wrong Side of Paradise sessions in 2021 and features Warwick, Martucci, Crane and St. John.

+The same lineup of Warwick, Wood, Mendoza and DeGrasso will tour across mainland Europe in September and October 2026 as part of a double-headline tour with Tyketto.